 How to Tell If Ice Cream Has Gone Bad

-Can ice cream expire before its due date?
+Can ice cream expire before its best by date?
 Sometimes, especially if it was melted and refrozen, or exposed to freezer burn.
 Below are some ways you can tell if ice cream has gone bad before taking a bite:

 ColdSnap®: A Better Way to Store and Enjoy Ice Cream